-A cyberbuddy, Jacqueline Christiano, posted on her anti-Trump Facebook group a response to President Trump’s latest dog and pony show.
-It’s collectively known as Trump’s speech to the nation on February 28, 2017 through an address to a joint session of Congress.
+A cyberbuddy, Jacqueline Christiano, posted on her anti-Trump Facebook group a response to Trump’s latest dog and pony show.
+It’s collectively known as Trump’s speech to the nation on February 28, 2017, through an address to a joint session of Congress.

-Then came a converts’ to Trumpism turn, the Speaker of the United States House of Representatives, Paul Ryan.
-Standing directly behind the president, with the Vice President in tow, he delivered his office’s de rigueur in true ringmaster fashion: “Members of Congress, I have the high privilege and distinct honor of presenting to you the President of the United States.”
+Then came the turn of a convert to Trumpism, the Speaker of the United States House of Representatives, Paul Ryan.
+Standing directly behind the president, with the vice president in tow, he delivered his office’s de rigueur opening in true ringmaster fashion: “Members of Congress, I have the high privilege and distinct honor of presenting to you the president of the United States.”

-Hmmm….
-Maybe Jones is having a nervous breakdown.
+Hmm . . . maybe Jones is having a nervous breakdown.
 It’s not his fault.
 He’s been working his ass off.
 His duties as Trump watcher and reporter must be exhausting, mentally and emotionally.
-Van, there’s no shame in taking Lithium.
+Van, there’s no shame in taking lithium.
 It seems to be working well so far for the president.
-Hit him up for a tab or two….
+Hit him up for a tab or two . . .

 What Trump said: “By finally enforcing our immigration laws, we will raise wages, help the unemployed, save billions of dollars, and make our communities safer for everyone.”

 What we know: According to a major report last fall from the National Academies of Sciences, Engineering, and Medicine, immigrants have “little to no negative effects” on the wages or employment of native-born workers in the United States.
 On crime, a number of scientific studies conducted over the past several years contradict the idea that immigrants are responsible for a disproportionate share of crime.

 Fact Check #2: Number of Americans out of the labor force

 What Trump said: “Ninety-four million Americans are out of the labor force.”